Mary Elliot-Murray-Kynynmound, Countess of Minto: Canada

-In 1898, Lady Minto’s husband was appointed governor-general of Canada.
+In 1898, Lady Minto's husband was appointed governor-general of Canada.
 Her projects during their six-year stay in Canada included instituting a Queen Victoria memorial fund to raise money for rural cottage hospitals with the Victorian Order of Nurses.
 Several hospitals were founded in her name, including the Lady Minto Hospital in Ontario and the Lady Minto wing at the Ottawa Maternity Hospital.

+She helped produce a book of historical Manitoban vignettes The little Manitoban: A child's story-book issued under the distinguished patronage of Her Excellency the Countess of Minto for the benefit of the Children's Aid Society of Winnipeg.

 She and her husband appeared on the Canadian four-dollar bill in 1902.

 Vicereine of India

-The Mintos were appointed viceroy and vicereine of India from 1905–1910.
-She became involved with the Countess of Dufferin Fund for the improvement of women’s healthcare, using her connections to secure government funding for it, and launched the Lady Minto Indian Nursing Association, which built on the work of Mary Curzon.
+The Mintos were appointed viceroy and vicereine of India from 1905 to 1910.
+She became involved with the Countess of Dufferin Fund for the improvement of women's healthcare, using her connections to secure government funding for it, and launched the Lady Minto Indian Nursing Association, which built on the work of Mary Curzon.
 As part of a two-week fête that she held in 1907 to fundraise for the Association, she launched a set of three postage stamps depicting herself and her husband.